Find Affordable College Courses

 On average, construction management graduates from Virginia Tech take out $27,000 in student loans while working on their degree.

 The excellent programs at Milwaukee School of Engineering helped the school earn the #4 place on this year’s ranking of the best construction management schools in the United States.
-Located in the large city of Milwaukee, MSOE is a private not-for-profit school with a small student population.
+Located in the large city of Milwaukee, MSOE is a private not-for-profit college with a small student population.

 Construction Management majors at MSOE take out an average of $27,000 in student loans while working on their egree.